manalmohammed3/manalmohammed3/README.md

-- 👋 Hi, I’m manal mohammed
+-manal mohammed
-- 👀 I’m interested in programming and technology
+-interested in programming and technology
-- 🌱 I’m currently learning kotlin program
+-currently learning kotlin program -manalmohd55@gmail.com
-- 📫 manalmohd55@gmail.com

 <!---
 manalmohammed3/manalmohammed3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.